Chart Color Schemes

 The level of cultural diversity witnessed in Kenmore was found to be above average when compared nationally for a number of language and cultural background related metrics

-Kenmore's cultural diversity was notable, with 19.4% of its residents speaking a language other than English at home and 33.7% born overseas.
-Christianity was the predominant religion in Kenmore, practiced by 47.7% of its population.
-However, Judaism was overrepresented compared to Greater Brisbane, comprising 0.3% versus 0.3%.
+Kenmore's population, with 19.4% speaking a language other than English at home and 33.7% born overseas, was more culturally diverse than most local markets.
+Christianity was the predominant religion in Kenmore, accounting for 47.7% of its population.
+Notably, Judaism was overrepresented in Kenmore at 0.3%, compared to 0.1% across Greater Brisbane.

 Frequently Asked Questions - Diversity